 The Guide defines our vision of a protected, connected series of safe facilities for a continuous non-motorized route from Maine to Florida.
 Here you can find requirements for Greenway segment design and construction, illustrated with photographs, along with links to best-practice planning and design guidelines.

-Enter your information below to access and download an interactive PDF of the design guide.
+Enter your information below to access and download an interactive PDF of the Design Guide.

 The Greenway runs through the National Mall in Washington, D.C., on a natural surface.